-46. Before assuming their duties, the deputies shall swear fidelity to the nation and the constitution.
-This oath shall be taken with all due solemnity in the presence of the Assembly.
+Art.
+46. Before assuming their duties, the deputies shall swear fidelity to the nation and the Constitution.
+This oath shall be taken with all due solemnity in the presence of the assembly.

-47. The Assembly shall decide by an absolute majority as to the validity of elections.
+Art.
+47. The assembly shall decide by an absolute majority as to the validity of elections.

-48. The meetings of the Assembly shall be public; nevertheless, the Assembly may sit in private at the request of the Government or ten of its members.
-In such cases, the Assembly shall decide at a private meeting whether the proceedings shall continue in private or not.
+Art.
+48. The meetings of the assembly shall be public; nevertheless, the assembly may sit in private at the request of the government or ten of its members.
+In such cases, the assembly shall decide at a private meeting whether the proceedings shall continue in private or not.

-49. The Assembly cannot adopt any decision unless an [cxxxu] 2 B absolute majority of the members composing it are present.
+Art.
+49. The assembly cannot adopt any decision unless an absolute majority of the members composing it are present.

+Art.
 50. Decisions shall be taken by a simple majority, except where otherwise provided by law.
 Should the votes be equal, the proposal under discussion shall be rejected.

+Art.
 51. The Chamber shall vote on questions submitted for its consideration by a show of hands, or by members rising or remaining in their seats, or by open ballot.
 A vote by open ballot shall be the rule for the adoption of a bill as a whole, and in regard to a question of confidence.
 Elections and appointments shall be decided by secret ballot.

-52. Any member of the Chamber is entitled to interpellate or interrogate Ministers, in conformity with the rules of procedure of the Assembly.
+Art.
+52. Any member of the Chamber is entitled to interpellate or interrogate ministers in conformity with the rules of procedure of the assembly.

-53. All motions of want of confidence must be submitted in writing and signed by at least 10 deputies.
-Ministers are entitled to adjourn the discussion thereof for 1 week.
-A vote of want of confidence shall not be deemed to be adopted unless it is passed by a majority of votes in the Assembly.
+Art.
+53. All motions of want of confidence must be submitted in writing and signed by at least ten deputies.
+Ministers are entitled to adjourn the discussion thereof for one week.
+A vote of want of confidence shall not be deemed to be adopted unless it is passed by a majority of votes in the assembly.
 No motion of this character may be submitted during the voting of the budget.

+Art.
 54. Every bill must be examined by a parliamentary committee before being discussed in the Chamber.

+Art.
 55. No bill which has been rejected by the Chamber may be reintroduced during the same session.

+- Art.
 56. The Chamber may not adopt a bill until it has been discussed article by article.
-A vote by nominal rollcall is requisite for the adoption of the bill as a whole.
+A vote by nominal roll-call is requisite for the adoption of the bill as a whole. - Art.
 57. The Chamber has a right of enquiry in certain special cases in which it is given powers by the rules of procedure.

+Art.
 58. No deputy may be prosecuted in respect of opinions expressed by him in the Chamber.

-59. During the sessions, deputies shall enjoy parliamentary immunity, and no measure of constraint may be taken against them without the assent of the Assembly, except in the case of detection in the act of committing an offence.

-60. In the event of a vacancy occurring, the seat shall be filled within 2 months.
-The new member's term of office shall terminate with the mandate of the Legislature.

-61. A seat falling vacant shall not be filled if the mandate of the Chamber has less than 6 months to run.
+- Art.
+59. During the sessions, deputies shall enjoy parliamentary immunity, and no measure of constraint may be taken against them without the assent of the assembly, except in the case of detection in the act of committing an offence. - Art.
+60. In the event of a vacancy occurring, the seat shall be filled within two months.
+The new member's term of office shall terminate with the mandate of the legislature. - Art.
+61. A seat falling vacant shall not be filled if the mandate of the Chamber has less than six months to run.

+Art.
 62. The Chamber shall draw up its own rules of procedure.

-63. At the opening of the October session, the Chamber, under the presidency of its oldest member, the two youngest members acting as secretaries, shall proceed immediately to elect, by secret ballot and by an absolute majority of the votes cast, a President, two Vice-Presidents, two secretaries and three comptrollers.
-At the second ballot a relative majority shall be sufficient.
+Art.
+63. At the opening of the October session, the Chamber, under the presidency of its oldest member, the two youngest members acting as secretaries, shall proceed immediately to elect, by secret ballot and by an absolute majority of the votes cast, a president, two vice-presidents, two secretaries, and three comptrollers.
+At the second ballot, a relative majority shall be sufficient.
 Should the votes be equal, the oldest candidate shall be elected.